 If the tube is still in situ but obstruction is suspected:

-Pass a solution catheter and apply suction.
+Pass a suction catheter and apply suction.

 Change the inner cannula if present (ideally with a non-fenestrated one).